irezaul/Nagios/README.md

 apt-get install  unzip

 ```
-#### 3. Check if Apache is installed in Nagios Server by pasting public IP or static IP into the web browser.
+#### 3. Check if Apache is installed in Nagios Server by pasting public IP or static IP into the web browser -
 > Create nagios user and nagcmd group and add the nagios and apache user to the part of the nagcmd group.
 ```bash
 useradd nagios